learn-co-curriculum/hs-code-club-terminal-intro/README.md

 ##Some Things You Should Know

-You're going to be tackling the lesson `#`.
-If you finish that and still want more, take a stab at the `#` lab.
+You're going to be tackling the lesson `Lesson: Command Line Castle Code Along`.
+If you finish that and still want more, take a stab at the `Find Missing Pet` lab.

 ## Share Share Share!